Rules

 Sample for rule number 33 (unused variables): "SA0033: Not used: variable 'bSample'"

-Temporary deactivation of rules
+Temporary disabling of rules

 Rules that are enabled in this dialog can be temporarily disabled in the project via a pragma.
 For further information please refer to Pragmas and attributes.